szilvia-csernus/book-cycle/README.md

 I took the following steps.

-1. I created an AWS RDS server instance which is running posgresql@16, have a public IP address and password authentication is enabled.
+1. I created an AWS RDS server instance which
+    - is running posgresql@16,
+    - has a public IP address and
+    - password authentication is enabled.

+    The VPC, which the database belongs
-For the VPC it resides in, has an internet gateway and the subnet's route table has this internet gateway as a network connection.
-In the instance's security group as an inbound rule, the port 5432 is open.
+    - has an internet gateway and
+    - the subnet's route table has this internet gateway as a network connection.
+    - In the instance's security group as an inbound rule, the port 5432 is open.

-I created a new database with the help of `pgAdmin` in this AWS RDS server instance.
+2. I created a new database in this AWS RDS server instance with the help of `pgAdmin`.

-2. Migrated the database
+3. Migrated the database
     * installed the latest version of postgresql, version 16.
     * I used Code Institute's migration tool: https://github.com/Code-Institute-Org/postgres-migration-tool